alovajs/alovajs.github.io/docs/api/01-alova.md

 1. url: request address
 2. data: request body
-3. options: configuration parameters, the parameter type is the same as [alova.Get](#alovaget)
+3. config: configuration parameters, the parameter type is the same as [alova.Get](#alovaget)

 - **return**